Recently a mom on our Facebook page asked about sleep training her high need 5 month old son. She wrote:

 The Problem with Sleep Training a High Need Baby

-If you have a high need baby, you’ve probably already figured this one out: Most of the usual sleep training techniques are designed for easy to average temperament babies.
+If you have a high need baby, you’ve probably already figured this one out: Most of the sleep advice you’ll read in books seems more realistic for easy to average temperament babies.

 Some of the traits that make high need babies more resistant to sleep training include: